 Frequently Asked Questions

-- Attend orientation - 2nd Monday of every month
+- Attend an information meeting - 2nd Monday of every month

 - Fill out an application

 - Schedule interviews with our staff both at your home and our offices